Exercise Physiology

 • Is concerned with rehabilitation, capacity building and lifestyle change

-• Can analyze movement patterns and prescribe programs based on a diagnosis
+• Can analyse movement patterns and prescribe programs based on a diagnosis

 Physiotherapy…